khoirulmuzakka/Minion/docs/source/Algorithms.rst

   .. note:: The local search algorithm to be used.
 Available : ``"NelderMead"`` and ``"L_BFGS_B"``

+- ``func_noise_ratio``: 1e-16

+  .. note:: Relative noise level used by the local-search derivative approximation.

+- ``N_points_derivative``: 3

+  .. note:: Number of sample points used by the local-search derivative approximation.
+Even values are rounded up internally.

-- ``finite_diff_rel_step``: 1e-10
+- ``convergence_tol``: 1e-4

-  .. note:: The relative step size for finite difference computations.
-The default value 0.0 means that the relative step is given by the square root of machine epsilon.
+  .. note:: Objective-space convergence tolerance used by the annealing routine.

 - ``bound_strategy``: ``periodic``